Q: my wife slipped and dislocated her shoulder at home yesterday after slipping in the kitchen because of water leaking

 A: Get needed medical attention.
 Take photographs of the area of the home where the incident occurred.
 Start calling PI attorneys.
 Be ready for arguments that your wife is at fault for walking into water in an area where you/she knew there was leakage.

-A: the leasing co has potential exposure for arguably being negligent and not fixing it right away.
+the leasing co has potential exposure for arguably being negligent and not fixing it right away.

 however being aware of the problem you folks would probably be held to a higher standard of being careful.